+AB Holding had net income of \$264.2 million in 2023 compared to \$274.2 million in 2022, reflecting lower net income attributable to AB Unitholders, partially offset by higher weighted average equity ownership interest.
 AB Holding had net income of \$274.2 million in 2022 compared to \$385.8 million in 2021, reflecting lower net income attributable to AB Unitholders, partially offset by higher weighted average equity ownership interest.
-AB Holding had net income of \$385.8 million in 2021 compared to \$279.4 million in 2020, reflecting higher net income attributable to AB Unitholders and higher weighted average equity ownership interest.

 AB Holding's partnership gross income is derived from its interest in AB.
-AB Holding's income taxes, which reflect a 3.5% federal tax on its partnership gross income from the active conduct of a trade or business, are computed by multiplying certain AB qualifying revenues (primarily U.S. investment advisory fees, brokerage commissions and direct payments for research services) by AB Holding's ownership interest in AB, multiplied by the 3.5% tax rate.
-AB Holding's effective tax rate was 10.3% in 2022, 7.3% in 2021 and 9.4% in 2020.
+AB Holding's income taxes, which reflect a 3.5% federal tax on its partnership gross income from the active conduct of a trade or business, are computed by multiplying certain AB qualifying revenues by AB Holding's ownership interest in AB, multiplied by the 3.5% tax rate.
+Certain AB qualifying revenues are primarily U.S. investment advisory fees, research payments and brokerage commissions.
+AB Holding's effective tax rate was 11.9% in 2023, 10.3% in 2022 and 7.3% in 2021.
+The increase in AB Holdings effective tax rate is primarily due to the increase in the weighted average equity ownership interest.
 See Note 6 to AB Holding's financial statements in Item 8 for a further description.

-As supplemental information, AB provides the performance measures "adjusted net revenues," "adjusted operating income" and "adjusted operating margin," which are the principal metrics management uses in evaluating and comparing the period-toperiod operating performance of AB.
-Management principally uses these metrics in evaluating performance because they present a clearer picture of AB's operating performance and allow management to see long-term trends without the distortion primarily caused by long-term incentive compensation-related mark-to-market adjustments, real estate charges (discussed below in Adjusted Operating Income) and other adjustment items.
+As supplemental information, AB provides the performance measures "adjusted net revenues," "adjusted operating income" and "adjusted operating margin," which are the principal metrics management uses in evaluating and comparing the period-to-period operating performance of AB.
+Management principally uses these metrics in evaluating performance because they present a clearer picture of AB's operating performance and allow management to see long-term trends without the distortion primarily caused by long-term incentive compensation-related mark-to-market adjustments, acquisition-related expenses, interest expense and other adjustment items.
 Similarly, management believes that these management operating metrics help investors better understand the underlying trends in AB's results and, accordingly, provide a valuable perspective for investors.
 Such measures are not based on generally accepted accounting principles ("non-GAAP measures").

+We provide the non-GAAP measures "adjusted net income" and "adjusted diluted net income per unit" because our quarterly distribution per unit is typically our adjusted diluted net income per unit (which is derived from adjusted net income).

 These non-GAAP measures are provided in addition to, and not as substitutes for, net revenues, operating income and operating margin, and they may not be comparable to non-GAAP measures presented by other companies.
 Management uses both GAAP and non-GAAP measures in evaluating the company's financial performance.
 The non-GAAP measures alone may pose limitations because they do not include all of AB's revenues and expenses.
 Further, adjusted diluted net income per AB Holding Unit is not a liquidity measure and should not be used in place of cash flow measures.
 See "Management Operating Metrics" in this Item 7.

 The impact of these adjustments on AB Holding's net income and diluted net income per AB Holding Unit are as follows: